chankeypathak/anglerfish/README.md

 `ipdb_on_exception(debugger: str="ipdb")`

-**Description:** Automatic iPDB Debugger when an Exception happens, it install a handler to attach a post-mortem ipdb console on an exception on the fly, PDB, iPDB can be used as Debugger console.
+**Description:** Automatic iPDB Debugger when an Exception happens, it install a handler to attach a post-mortem ipdb console on an exception on the fly at runtime, PDB, iPDB can be used as Debugger console.

 **Arguments:** `debugger` one of "ipdb", "pdb".